 Helmet use among motorcyclists has significantly decreased from 2019 to 2020.
 In Florida, riders over the age of 21 do not have to wear a helmet as long as they carry at least $10,000 in medical insurance coverage.
 However, even though the law doesn’t require all motorcycle riders to wear helmets, it doesn’t mean you shouldn’t.

-If you or someone you love has been involved in a motorcycle accident, contact the motorcycle accident attorneys in West Palm Beach for a free case evaluation.
+If you or someone you love has been involved in a motorcycle accident, contact the Motorcycle Accident Attorneys for a free case evaluation.

 Increased Risk of Injury and Death